sbocconi/LOS_SM_A510F/README.md

 # Remarks

-I was trying to find a guide that would explain which settings to change, but I could not.
+I was trying to find a guide that would explain which settings to change, but I could not find any.
 I also saw that the LineageOS provided file was the same as the stock Samsung file.
 I decided to experiment quickly by changing all values, and that was impossible to do manually, that is why I wrote these scripts.

 Ideally the script would target particular settings, but I have not had the time not the knowledge yet to see what settings to target